harvesit/harvesit/README.md

 # 🌱 Harvesit App
-Harvesit, which works similarly to DoorDash and Airbnb, seeks to revolutionise local food supply chains and agriculture through its innovative digital platform.

-It connects growers, consumers, and delivery providers in a community-centric ecosystem.
-Growers can sell or trade their produce, benefiting from mobile App, AI and IoT technologies for enhanced crop management.
-Consumers enjoy access to fresh, local produce with the option to buy or trade, fostering a sustainable local food economy.
-Harvesit stands out for its integration of advanced technology with traditional farming practices, promoting sustainability, community engagement, and economic independence at a local level.
+Harvesit is a digital platform connecting local food producers directly to community consumers to transform local food systems.
+Operating like DoorDash and Airbnb, Harvesit brings convenience and modern tech to local agriculture and supply chains.

+It allows small and large-scale growers to sell produce, benefiting from mobile and IoT tech to boost yields.
+This includes traditional farms along with backyard gardeners and hobbyists.
+Consumers enjoy purchasing and trading ultra-fresh, local food while learning about sustainability.

+By facilitating commerce across the food ecosystem, Harvesit fosters self-reliant local economies and supplies.
+It promotes food production as a hobby and supplementary income source, enabling more participation in strengthening the community through transparency and mutually beneficial local trade.

+Ultimately, Harvesit intertwines advanced technologies with community-building around local food systems that are nutritious, ecological, and socially-connected.
+The platform facilitates convenience for modern lifestyles while bringing people closer to nature and each other through sustainable local food.

 # :exclamation: The Problem

 In today's fast-paced, globalized world, local communities face significant challenges due to the disruptions in local economies and the modern lifestyle.
 The prevalence of mass-produced, imported food has led to a detachment from local agricultural sources, contributing to economic strain on small-scale growers and a decline in community cohesion.
 This detachment has also resulted in a diminished understanding and appreciation of sustainable, locally-sourced produce, further eroding the fabric of local food systems.
 Moreover, the modern lifestyle, characterized by convenience and speed, often overlooks the nutritional and environmental benefits of consuming fresh, locally-grown food.

-The Harvesit app aims to address these challenges by revitalizing local economies and reconnecting communities with their food sources.
-By facilitating direct access to locally-grown produce and fostering a culture of sustainable living, Harvesit seeks to restore the balance between modern living and community-based, environmentally conscious food consumption.
-The platform endeavors to empower local growers, educate consumers, and strengthen community ties, ultimately contributing to a more resilient and self-sufficient local ecosystem.
+# Why?

+The importance of strong local economies:
+- Rethinks the notion of endless economic "progress" and globalization as unrealistic and unsustainable goals
+- Localization and self-reliant communities are more resilient and better able to withstand global disruptions
+- Economic activity centered in communities invests back into those areas directly through jobs, infrastructure, services etc.
+- Local systems build interdependencies and connections between community members, improving social fabric
+- Local production and consumption has lower carbon footprint through minimized transport
+- Communities can customize solutions to their unique contexts and needs
+- Supports preservation of cultural heritage, identity, and diversity against homogenous globalized culture
+- Allows prioritization of sustainability, wellbeing, and real quality of life rather than endless, abstract economic growth

 # 🔭 Vision
 Harvesit aims to transform local food systems by bringing community members together around fresh, sustainably grown produce.
 Our platform connects residents directly with area growers - from traditional farmers to backyard gardeners - facilitating commerce and mutual understanding.
 By making small-scale agriculture economically viable and letting individuals play an active role in their food supply, Harvesit strives to help towns achieve self-sufficiency and environmental resilience.